15 - 18 years old

 Cultivating a Repair Mindset Toolkit

 Pedagogy, teaching and learning strategies, tools, and classroom materials.
+Demonstrates the broad scope of teaching opportunities repair offers.

 Source — Agency by Design Oakland; Maker Ed, Berkeley, California, USA